 • Silos– A tower used to store grain and other materials such as coal, sawdust, woodchips, and food products.

-Koke Inc. has supplied various manufacturing industries with material handling and industrial equipment for over 40 years.
-Contact us today to discuss your material handling equipment needs.
+Koke Inc. has supplied various manufacturing industries with materials handling equipment for over 47 years.
+Contact us or call us at 800-535-5303 today to discuss your material handling equipment needs.